 I have had four babies.

 I have had babies who slept well, and babies who slept terribly.
-I have been crazy sleep-deprived, and sleeping most nights.
+There have been crazy sleepless night, and restful sleeping most nights.
 And I have learned a lot about teaching babies to sleep.

 The first thing you should know is that I generally subscribe to “Attachment Parenting.”
 I don’t let my babies cry.
 I co-sleep with them and enjoy every snuggly minute.
 So, if you’re looking for someone to tell you how to get them to sleep in 3 – 4 hour stretches in their own rooms from day 1, or someone who advocates that “a little crying never hurt anyone,” you are not going to hear it from me.